Every 'A Nightmare on Elm Street' Movie Ranked From Worst to Best

 Note: Collider’s Halloween horror month continues this week with a look at horror’s most iconic, enduring franchises.
-Yesterday, we kicked things off the Halloween movies ranked and today we’re looking back on the Nightmare on Elm Street franchise.
-Stay tuned throughout the week for more on horror’s biggest hits and get ready for a monster mash next week!
+Today we’re looking back on the Nightmare on Elm Street franchise!

 When we lost Wes Craven, we lost one of the founding fathers of the modern horror film.
 His gifts to the genre were many, and while he would go on to reshape the slasher genre again with his meta horrors New Nightmare and Scream, Craven’s most influential contribution to the landscape of horror was A Nightmare on Elm Street, the brilliant, genre-bending movie that redefined the slasher film long before Craven started getting self-referential, and launched a decades-long franchise.